Unleash Your Dog's Dogness

 Unfortunately, in a world where the sight of a free dog, even deep in the mountains, is a trigger and an annoyance to many, unresponsive dogs have not earned the right to be free.
 Having your dog well-trained is your way to avoid getting in trouble with tact.

 As a final thought, I’ll say this: dogs that live with outdoorsy people are the luckiest.
 And if you are not, it’s never too late to become one.
 Take the extra mile that your dog will love you for.
-Because if you haven’t taken your dog to the great outdoors yet, you haven’t seen your dog’s dogness in full play.
+Because if you haven’t taken your dog to the great outdoors, you haven’t seen your dog’s dogness on full display yet.